shawntsai0312/NTUEE_DATA_STRUCTURE_24FALL_PA/Problem.md

 *   0<s.length() <1000
 *   All test cases are valid
 *   Each "\*" will always be paired with a pair of brackets
+*   ai∈N, where ai is the element in the input matrix (2024/11/17 update)

 ### [](#Output-format "Output-format")Output format

 The output is the martix representation in this problem, consisting of 4 numbers separated by a comma enclosed within square brackets.
+And print out your result.(2024/11/23 update)

+*   ai≤231−1, where ai is the element in the output matrix (2024/11/17 update)

 ### [](#Hint "Hint")Hint